academe/OmniPay-Payone/README.md

 The `$card` details are populated like any other standard OmniPay card, with one exception detailed below.
 You can supply the details as an array or as a `\Omnipay\Common\CreditCard` object.

+The `ecommerceMode` overrides the 3D Secure configuration in the portal.
+Values include `internet` to turn off 3D Secure, `3dsecure` to turn on 3D Secure and `moto` for telephone and email payments.
+Note: when capturing an authorized payment, the *same ecommerceMode must be used* or the capture will be rejected.
+However, it looks like PAYONE may actually wrap the bank's 3D Secure form on its own site, because it provides no additional POST data to send.

 These four fields normally define the details for a credit card: